artttj/synto/README.md

 ## Why Synto?

-- **Works on any page** — Jira, GitHub, GitLab, Bitbucket, Reddit, news articles, docs, or any page you can open in Chrome
+- Works on any page: Jira, GitHub, GitLab, Bitbucket, Reddit, news, docs.
+If it opens in Chrome, Synto can clip it.
-- **Templates by intent** — structured prompts for analysis, decisions, and action items; fully customizable
+- Templates by intent: prompts for analysis, decisions, and action items.
+You can change them or add your own.
-- **Selection-aware** — highlight just the text you care about; Synto sends that instead of the whole page
+- Selection-aware: highlight the text you care about and Synto sends only that, not the whole page.
-- **Multi-AI** — ChatGPT, Gemini, and Grok in one panel, switchable in seconds
+- Multi-AI: ChatGPT, Gemini, and Grok in one panel.
+Switch between them in one click.
-- **Lightweight and transparent** — no background processes, no telemetry, no surprises; [open source](https://github.com/artttj/synto)
+- No background processes, no telemetry.
+[Open source](https://github.com/artttj/synto).

 ---

 ## Before & After

-**Without Synto:** Copy a 200-comment Jira ticket, paste into ChatGPT, type "summarize this", get a generic paragraph that misses the technical nuances.
+Without Synto: copy a 200-comment Jira ticket, paste into ChatGPT, type "summarize this," get a generic paragraph that misses the technical details.

-**With Synto:** Open the side panel → **Ticket Analysis** → **Ask ChatGPT** → structured brief in seconds:
+With Synto: open the side panel, pick Ticket Analysis, click Ask ChatGPT.
+You get a structured brief like this:

 ```
 ## Summary